mauriziocescon/angular-app/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
-Run `npm run bundle-analyzer` run analyze the bundle.
+Run `npm run bundle-analyzer` to analyze the bundle.

 ## Running unit tests